Amsterdam/signals-frontend/docs/README.md

 ## Configuration

-The application is split into multiple parts where the functionality lives in this repository and the corresponding condiguration in another.
+The application is split into multiple parts where the functionality lives in this repository and the corresponding configuration in another.
 Each configuration property is listed and described [here](./configuration/README.md).